elianalopez/elianalopez/README.md

 ### Currently Working On 🚀

-* **Student Management System**
-  * Group Project for <a href = "http://simmons.smartcatalogiq.com/en/2020-2021/Graduate-Course-Catalog/Graduate-Courses/CS-Computer-Science/300/CS-335">CS-335</a> Course
-  * One of two developers in a team of 4
-     * Implemented the login method
-     * Utilized java.files.io to write and store student data in txt files
-  * Followed the waterfall guidelines for the project

 * **Data Structures Study Guide in Python** 📝 | <a href = "https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python"> GitHub</a>

 * **Website Portfolio** 💻